stepashka/neon-drizzle-test2/README.md

 # About

+This is a self-driving demo of Neon + Drizzle + Cloudflare Pages + GitHub actions for Preview environments.
-In this self-driving demo you will experience neon database branching powering your dev and preview enviornments.
+This demonstrates how neon database branches can power your dev and rpeview environments.
-Get Anna to add you to collaborators on Neon and GitHub and follow the steps below
+Follow the steps below to race through the demo.

 ## Self Driving Demo